opengovsg/postmangovsg-guide/campaign-guide/quick-start/email/README.md

 ## No prerequisite

-Postman will handle the email sending for you. **You do not need to do anything to start using our service**.
-Simply log in and start using Postman.
-Go back to [Quick Start](https://guide.postman.gov.sg/guide/quick-start) to learn how to use Postman.
+PostmanSG will handle the email sending for you. **You do not need to do anything to start using our service**.
+Simply log in and start using PostmanSG.
+Go back to [Quick Start](https://guide.postman.gov.sg/guide/quick-start) to learn how to use PostmanSG.

 ## Cost